Seoul steps up nuclear pressure

 Government officials said Saturday South Korea would also arrange a meeting of tripartite talks with the United States and Japan early next month, the Yonhap news agency reported.

 Russia and China are among the few countries in the world that maintain friendly relations with isolated North Korea.

 North Korea said Friday it had decided to expel International Atomic Energy Agency inspectors who have been monitoring its frozen nuclear facilities.

 It also told the IAEA that it will resume reprocessing spent fuel rods at its plant, a facility capable of making weapons-grade plutonium.

-In response, the IAEA said the inspectors are still needed and asked North Korea to reconsider.
+The IAEA says the inspectors are still needed and it has asked North Korea to reconsider its decision.

 The news came the same day that the United Nations Command on the Korean Peninsula said the North Korean army has brought light machine guns into the Demilitarized Zone in violation of agreements signed in 1953 at the end of the Korean War.
 (Full Story)